Agile is not necessarily flexible in the workplace

 “It’s going to be a new concept to many of them but it’s doable when broken down into key areas such as putting agile working in place and managing the issues that flow from it such as dealing with virtual teams and remote working.”

-Ditch the plan Agile teams are typically small and multidisciplinary.
+Agile teams are typically small and multidisciplinary.
 They’re also self-starting and confident enough to ditch the plan if it’s getting in the way of progress.
 They are often used to tackle complex problems because they’re good at breaking complexity into bite-sized chunks and coming up with solutions for each “chunk” before blending them together into a single solution.

 Agile working is also known as ABW or “activity-based working”, and it’s not something an organisation can decide to do overnight.
 And it may not suit every business or indeed every department within it.
 For example, it’s typically more suited to software and product development tasks than to finance.